Disclaimer: I don't own anything but those poor words

 "Whenever you're ready…"

-Maybe I've been poison, or I took some drug without remembering and now I'm having the worst bad trip of the history.
+Maybe I've been poisoned, or I took some drug without remembering and now I'm having the worst bad trip of the history.

 "Anytime soon would be nice, really."